BrandonFirmstone/portfolio1/README.md

 ![Index Page All Devices](./assets/images/readme-images/index.html-all-devices.png)

-The index page has been designed to highlight Siana's creativity.
-The actual index.html page is a splash screen navigation page.
-The page features three of Siana's main character designs falling through the sky.
-Each image can be clicked on to take you to the respective page and when hovering over the labels underneath the text scales in size and changes colour to white.
+- The index page has been designed to highlight Siana's creativity.
+- The actual index.html page is a splash screen navigation page.
+- The page features three of Siana's main character designs falling through the sky.
+- Each image can be clicked on to take you to the respective page and when hovering over the labels underneath the text scales in size and changes colour to white.
 This is to better show that they are clickable links.
-Siana did not want the page to include a footer, as the main focus should be the navigational links and the character art itself.
+- Siana did not want the page to include a footer, as the main focus should be the navigational links and the character art itself.
 However, temporarily to fix a responsivity issue detailed in the testing section, I've added a footer with Siana's agreement that it's more important for it to be responsive for the time being.

 #### Character Page Design

 ![Character Design Page All Devices](./assets/images/readme-images/characterdesign.html-all-devices.png)

-The character page includes two rows of four images.
-Each image has a brief description underneath.
-The page title is included on the top as well as a small caption.
-Underneath all of the gallery images is an embedded YouTube video of Siana going through one of her sketch books.
+- The character page includes two rows of four images.
+- Each image has a brief description underneath.
+- The page title is included on the top as well as a small caption.
+- Underneath all of the gallery images is an **embedded YouTube video** of Siana going through one of her sketch books.
-The top bar includes the site logo, which upon hover turns white and increases to size (this links to the index.html page) and a burger button that changes white on hover.
-This pops a menu open that links to each page on the site.
-This was Siana's preferred approach for each device type.
-Rather than having the bar cluttered with navigational links on desktop, one burger button consistent on each screen size would suffice.
-When you click on any of the images, it opens the full size image in another tab.
-This is so that the user retains the website in their browser to return to.
-There is a footer on the bottom of the page linking to Siana's social media accounts.
-Each of the icons on the footer grow in size and rotate left or right alternatively in order to catch the eye of the user.
-Currently, only YouTube and Instagram have functioning links to Siana's accounts.
-The Photography page design is very similar to this, but currently only holds placeholder images as Siana hasn't transferred the photos she wants to use to me.
+- When the device size reduces to that of a tablet or similar, the images are then displayed in rows of two
+- When reduced to mobile, a single image is shown in a row

 #### About page

 ![About Page top](./assets/images/readme-images/about.html-top-all-devices.png)

-The top of the about page details information about Siana and her interests.
-This page is used to tell the user a brief summary of what she does and the fact that she is open to work and also provides a means of contact.
-A YouTube and Instagram post is embedded to link to her two main social channels to gain brand awareness - one of the main goals of the website.
-The content in the about section was written by myself as a temporary placeholder for the content Siana wants to write.
-This about includes a call-to-action style link to the contact section at the bottom of the page.
+- The top of the about page details information about Siana and her interests.
+- This page is used to tell the user a brief summary of what she does and the fact that she is open to work and also provides a means of contact.
+- A **YouTube video and Instagram post is embedded** to link to her two main social channels to gain brand awareness - one of the main goals of the website.
+- The content in the about section was written by myself as a temporary placeholder for the content Siana wants to write.
+- The about includes a call-to-action style link to the contact section at the bottom of the page.

 ![About Page Contact Form](./assets/images/readme-images/about.html-contact-all-devices.png)